Last-minute emergency request to halt Brandon Bernard’s execution denied

 At the time of the crime, Bernard was part of a gang that carjacked and killed the Bagleys.
 Although Bernard was not involved in the carjacking, he participated in burning the vehicle while the Bagleys remained inside it.

-Todd Bagley’s death came as a result of gunshot wounds, but Stacie Bagley died of smoke inhalation while unconscious from the gunshot wound, according to autopsies.
+Mr. Bagley’s death came as a result of gunshot wounds, but Mrs. Bagley died of smoke inhalation while unconscious from the gunshot wound, according to autopsies.

-Bernard and his three accomplices were convicted, but two have already been released.
+Bernard and his three accomplices were convicted, but two have been released.
 A third, Christopher Vialva, was executed earlier this year.

 Bernard‘s lawyers last month uncovered new evidence they say prosecutors withheld during his 2000 trial.
 The evidence is the testimony of an expert witness who planned to say Bernard was a low-level member of the gang and did not participate in the carjacking.

-A federal judge this week denied a request from Bernard’s attorneys to halt his execution, ruling that the expert witness was not compelling enough to change the verdict or sentencing.
+A federal judge this week denied a request from Bernard‘s attorneys to halt his execution, ruling that the expert witness was not compelling enough to change the verdict or sentence.

-On Thursday, his attorneys had asked the Seventh Circuit to overturn that decision.
-The appeal raised similar claims presented to the U.S. District Court, arguing that the newly discovered evidence is strong enough to warrant commuting Bernard’s sentence.
+On Thursday, his attorneys had asked the 7th Circuit to overturn that decision.
+The appeal raised similar claims presented to the U.S. District Court, arguing that the newly discovered evidence is strong enough to warrant commuting Bernard‘s sentence.

 Defense attorneys said the evidence shows that Bernard “was neither a leader in the group nor the ‘worst of the worst,’ as the jury needed to conclude before imposing a death sentence.”